|

 you, is a terrible new phenomenon that is certainly not exactly the

-that they did when they were kids, and which needs to be shit-fitted
+same thing they did when they were kids, and which needs to be shit-fitted

 out of